apache/ignite/modules/ducktests/DEV_GUIDE.md

 ## Decorators Reference

 ### @cluster Annotation
 @cluster is a mandatory test method decorator.
-It tells the ducktape framework how many Docker containers the test will consume and how exactly.
+It tells the ducktape framework how many containers the test will consume.

 #### Basic Usage
 ```python